 The Family Educational Rights and Privacy Act of 1974 (FERPA) protects the educational records of students enrolled in a post-secondary institution, regardless of age.
 Learn more about this policy, the way Florida State University protects student data and how parental access is articulated by visiting the Student Privacy & Parental Access webpage.

 Higher education should be about great food for your body as well as your mind.
 Fill both while at Florida State University by using making use of the multiple dining opportunities provided by Seminole Dining.
 Between attending classes, studying, and having fun, you might have little time left to shop, cook and clean.
-Relax…Seminole Dining will do the work for you at one of FSU’s all–you–can–eat restaurants or retail locations.
+Relax…Seminole Dining will do the work for you at one of FSU’s all-you-care-to-eat restaurants or retail locations.